Clayton Antitrust Act of 1914: Exemptions

 The Supreme Court ruled in the 1922 case Federal Baseball Club v.
 National League that Major League Baseball was not "interstate commerce" and thus was not subject to federal antitrust law.

 Enforcement

 Procedurally, the Act empowers private parties injured by violations of the Act to sue for treble damages under Section 4 and injunctive relief under Section 16.
-The Supreme Court has expressly ruled that the "injunctive relief" clause in Section 16 includes the implied power to force defendants to divest assets.
+The Supreme Court has held that divestiture is a form of "injunctive relief" authorized by Section 16.

 Under the Clayton Act, only civil suits could be brought to the court's attention and a provision "permits a suit in the federal courts for three times the actual damages caused by anything forbidden in the antitrust laws", including court costs and attorney's fees.

 The Act is enforced by the Federal Trade Commission, which was also created and empowered during the Wilson Presidency by the Federal Trade Commission Act, and also the Antitrust Division of the U.S. Department of Justice.